-I realize that you and I can read Merica's post and realize that the conflict it tries to create is little more than a a difference in preferred tactics.
+I realize that you and I can read Merica's post and recognize that the conflict it tries to create is little more than a a difference in preferred tactics.
 What worries me is that we are not his intended audience.
 When I try to imagine the opinion the average reader might form after reading this article, I have to imagine him or her coming away with an erroneous view of the atheist community.

 To be sure, we have our share of disagreements and divides in the atheist community.
 There's no denying that.
 But the disagreement to which Merica refers, particularly as it pertains to Christmas, is about as trivial as they come.
 Worse still, Mercia alleges that Christmas reveals "a growing rift among American atheists when it comes to the question of how to deal with religion."
 This simply isn't true.